pablofgaeta/webterminal/README.md

 ### Utility
 + help     : print list of all available commands.
 + chusr    : change username of current instance.
 Usage - chusr <*usr_name*> (' ' converted to '_').
-+ echo     : print out arguments to terminal output.
 + clear    : Removes all elements from page.
 History remains saved.
 + clearh   : Removes history of command strings saved.

+### I/O
++ echo     : print out arguments to terminal output.
++ say      : System voice repeats back arguments.
+Use -lv to list voices.
+Use -sv to set voice by index.

 ### Applications
 + polybeat : Launches polybeat web app in new tab.